-In this case, the publication of a prior information notice is not obligatory and the contract notice is not published in the Official Journal of the European Union, but only in the partner country and on the website of DG International Cooperation and Development with the address from which companies can obtain further information.
-As a minimum, the contract notice for a local tender must be published in the official journal of the partner country or any equivalent media.
-Publication is the responsibility of the partner country.
+In this case, the contract notice is also published in the Official Journal of the European Union, F&T portal and in the partner country or any equivalent media.
+Publication in the local official journal or equivalent media is the responsibility of the partner country.